baharpan/dynboss/README.md

 `test/runDelVerify.bash` runs the test.
 Input are the `.dbg` and `.fasta` files.
 For example `test/yeast_1.solid_kmers_binary.packed.dbg` and `test/yeast_2.fasta`.
 ```
 cd test
-bash runDelVerify.bash /yeast_1.solid_kmers_binary.packed.dbg yeast_2.fasta
+bash runDelVerify.bash yeast_1.solid_kmers_binary.packed.dbg yeast_2.fasta
 ```

 ### Test 2
 This test deletes random `k`-mers from a starting graph, then adds them back in and verifies that the initial and final graphs are the same.
-This test loads the constructsd dynamicBOSS, then deletes the user-defined number of random `k`-mers with `delete-edge`, add them back to the graph and confirms that the starting and final graphs are the same.
+This test loads the constructsd dynamicBOSS, then deletes the user-defined number of random `k`-mers with `delete-edge`, adds them back to the graph and confirms that the starting and final graphs are the same.
 `test/runDelAdd.bash` runs the test.
-Inputs are .dbg file and an integer, for example `test/yeast_1.solid_kmers_binary.packed.dbg` and
+Inputs are `.dbg` file and an integer, for example `test/yeast_1.solid_kmers_binary.packed.dbg` and
 `1000`.
 ```
 cd test